aws-samples/eks-workshop/content/network-policies/tigera/install.md

             --control-plane-sg $CONTROL_PLANE_SG \
             --node-sgs $K8S_NODE_SGS
 ```

 Copy that text and run it in your Cloud9 shell.
+If all goes well, in a few minutes, you should be running TSCE, which augments Project Calico with a number of interesting capabilities which we will explore next.

 ### Known Issues